Facts & figures

 The University of Sydney’s core research facilities provide access to high-end research infrastructure and offer a range of related services to assist researchers with specialist applications.
-The facilities are centralised, shared capabilities spanning multiple faculties and serve as focal points of research activity.
+These centralised, shared facilities span faculties and serve as focal points of research activity.

-Our core facilities bring together a critical mass of researchers from diverse disciplines, and provide the means to better manage and sustain high-end research infrastructure to deliver quality research outcomes.
+Our core research facilities bring together a critical mass of researchers from diverse disciplines, and provide the means to better manage and sustain high-end research infrastructure to conduct quality research.

-The Advanced Cytometry Facility (ACF) provides access to and training in cytometry and cell sorting techniques for researchers, scientists and clinicians from the University community, government research institutes and the health and medical industry.
+Sydney Cytometry provides access to and training in cytometry and cell sorting techniques for researchers, scientists and clinicians from the University community, government research institutes and the health and medical industry.

 The facility charges user fees, depending on the type of user and the level of support and training required.

-The Preclinical Imaging Core Facility space in the Charles Perkins Centre research and education hub has been specially designed to accommodate a wide range of imaging equipment and is located adjacent to animal facilities.
+The Sydney Imaging space in the Charles Perkins Centre research and education hub accommodates a wide range of imaging equipment and is located adjacent to animal facilities.

 Dr Nana Sunn

 Basement 2, the Charles Perkins Centre research and education hub (Building D17).